 — Jim Passon 🇵🇷 (@PassonJim) June 9, 2019

-This blog post is here to serve a couple purposes.
-To answer the most commonly asked questions about the MLB Survivor League and to get you signed up to play.
+This blog post serves two purposes: to answer the most commonly asked questions about the MLB Survivor League, and to get you signed up to play.

 “What is the MLB Survivor League?”

-The MLB Survivor League is a free, manually operated fantasy baseball league that has rules that are very similar to the survival leagues for football that you can find on popular sites like Yahoo! and ESPN.
+The MLB Survivor League is a free, manually operated fantasy baseball league with rules very similar to the survival leagues for football, found on popular sites like Yahoo! and ESPN.

 “What are the rules for the MLB Survivor League?”